ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/tuesday/preproc.md

 **11\.** Alternatively, it's cleaner to stream data from one HTStream component to the next, not save the intermediate files, but still log stats from each step.
 We'll use a SLURM script that we should take a look at now.

-    cd ../  # We'll run this from the main directory cp /share/biocore/workshops/2018_June_RNAseq/hts_preproc.slurm .
+    cd ~/rnaseq_example  # We'll run this from the main directory cp /share/biocore/workshops/2018_June_RNAseq/hts_preproc.slurm .
+    cat hts_preproc.slurm

 After looking at the script, let's run it.
 First we'll need to produce a list of samples for the script to work on.